Law School Scholarships & Grants

-Use this worksheet to calculate a picture of your needs.
+Use this worksheet to calculate a picture of your financial needs.

-The law school awards a variety of scholarships, grants, and endowments as listed below.
+The law school awards a variety of scholarships, grants, and endowments, which are listed below.
 Usually, one best award is made to students who qualify.

-All awards are made for the academic year, fall and spring semesters; typically no awards are made for the summer semester.
+All awards are made for the academic year for the Fall and Spring Semesters.
+Typically, no awards are made for the Summer Semester.

-All awards are made before the start of the academic year, usually ending in July.
-Awarded students are notified via email.
-General and Partnership awards are posted to student accounts immediately and no further requirement is needed.
-Endowed and Named awards may require additional student action, which will be communicated via the notification email.
+All awards are made before the beginning of the academic year, which usually ends in July.
+Students who receive awards are notified via email.
+General and partnership awards are posted to student accounts immediately, and no further requirement is needed.
+Endowed and named awards may require additional student action, which will be communicated via the notification email.

 Endowed awards are provided to the law school as approved by the university on an annual basis.
-Awarding amounts, as determined by the performance of the endowments, vary from year to year.
-Most endowments entail specific criterion and the law school will award based upon academic standing and demonstrated leadership.
+Award amounts, which are determined by the performance of the endowments, vary from year to year.
+Most endowments entail specific criterion, and the law school will give an award based on academic standing and demonstrated leadership.
 Endowments are typically awarded to continuing students and are non-renewable.